superfly/docs/reference/volumes.html.md

 Volumes are persistent storage for Fly Apps.
 They allow an app to save its state, preserving configuration, session or user data, and be restarted with that information in place.

 A Fly Volume is a slice of an NVMe drive on the physical server your Fly App runs on.
-One consequence of this: if your app uses persistent storage, every instance of that app can only run on a host that has a volume provisioned for it.
+One consequence of this: if your app uses persistent storage, every instance of that app must run on a host that has a volume provisioned for it.
 Another: there's a one-to-one mapping between VMs and volumes.
 You can't share a volume between apps, nor can two VMs mount the same volume at the same time.

 Volumes are managed using the [`fly volumes`](/docs/flyctl/volumes/) command.

 <div class="callout">`fly volumes` is aliased to `fly volume` and `fly vol` for convenience.</div>

-## Creating Volumes
+## Create a Volume

 Create a volume for an app using `fly volumes create`.
 The default volume size is 3GB.
 See [`fly volumes create`](/docs/flyctl/volumes-create/) in the [flyctl reference](/docs/flyctl) for usage and options.